williamouyang/okta.github.io/_source/_docs/api/resources/oauth2.md

 Because Rule A has a higher priority, the requests for user U are evaluated in Rule A, and Rule B is not evaluated.

-The requests with client_credential grant type match "no user" condition, which excludes everyone, because there is no user session for the request.
+The requests with `client_credentials` grant type match "no user" condition, which excludes everyone, because there is no user session for the request.

 The actions in a Rule define which scopes can be granted to the requests, thus determines which claims will be added into the tokens.
 They also define the lifetime of the Access Token and Refresh Token.